 net, in addition to running show and clear commands related to

 If you upgraded Cumulus Linux from a version earlier than 3.2 instead of performing a full binary install, you need to install the

 nclu package on your switch:

-nclu package installs a new bash completion script, and displays the following message when it is manually installed:
+nclu package installs a new bash completion script and displays the following message:

-NCLU uses the following workflow for staging and committing changes to Cumulus Linux:
+Use the following workflow to stage and commit changes to Cumulus Linux with NCLU:

 net pendingcommand to review staged changes.